 How straight will my spine be after surgery?

-Because your spinal bones protect your spinal cord, your surgeon will move the bones only as far as is safe.
+Because your spinal bones protect your spinal cord, your surgeon will straighten the bones only as far as is safe.

 The degree of correction from surgery depends on how flexible your scoliosis is before your operation.
 In general, the more flexible your curve is, the better the correction from surgery.
 Your doctor can measure your flexibility before surgery with special x-rays called bending or traction films.

-Most patients recover from surgery with curves less than 25 degrees.
+Most patients recover from surgery with curves that have been straightened to less than 25°.
 In many cases, these small curves are hardly noticeable.

 I have back pain associated with my scoliosis.
 Will the surgery relieve it?